AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 `PrivateDependencyModuleNames.AddRange(new string[] { "AgoraPlugin", "AgoraBlueprintable" });`

+If the version of your Unreal Editor is 4.24 or higher add the following into [your_project]/Source/[project_name]Editor.Target.cs

+`DefaultBuildSettings = BuildSettingsVersion.V2;`

 3. Open Unreal Project, go to **Edit->Plugins**.
 Find category **Project->Other** and make sure plugin is enabled.

 ![Enable Plugin](ReadMeImages/2020-03-12_13-26-59.png)